zeyn4268-lang/AllayPlus/README.md

 ## ❤️ Special Thanks

-- [Endstone](https://github.com/EndstoneMC/Endstone): Endstone's build-in DevTools is essential for Allay to dump key data from BDS
+- [Endstone](https://github.com/EndstoneMC/Endstone): Endstone's build-in DevTools is essential for AllayPlus to dump key data from BDS
-- [Protocol](https://github.com/CloudburstMC/Protocol): The protocol library and implementation of RakNet used by Allay
+- [Protocol](https://github.com/CloudburstMC/Protocol): The protocol library and implementation of RakNet used by AllayPlus
 - [df-mc](https://github.com/df-mc): References for some key API designs
 - [gophertunnel](https://github.com/Sandertv/gophertunnel): The protocol library for reference which is well-documented
 - [pmmp](https://github.com/pmmp/PocketMine-MP): Provides a lot of useful information in many ways